HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans on the island.
-  As the FEUj population continues to grow logistically, synthetic humans is on track to reach their designated fraction within the next couple of years -
+  As the FEUj population continues to grow logistically, synthetic humans is on track to reach their designated minimal fraction within the next couple of years -
   <em>outnumbering natural humans by 7:1</em>,
   ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s